Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better? (2026)

 2. Buffalo ghee, on the other hand, is considered Tamasic — heavier and grounding, useful for physical strength and energy but not suitable for overuse.

-Cow Ghee vs Buffalo Ghee: Cooking, Sweets & Skincare Uses
+Cow Ghee vs Buffalo Ghee: Cholesterol & Heart Health

 Cow Ghee vs Buffalo Ghee Price in India